altf4/untwister/README.md

     -u
         Use bruteforce, but only for unix timestamp values within a range of +/- 1 year from the current time.
+    -b
-    -g <seed>
+        Always bruteforce, even if state inference attack is successful -g <seed>
-        Generate a test set of random numbers from the given seed (at a random depth) -t <threads>
+        Generate a test set of random numbers from the given seed (default is random seed) -D
+        The quantity of random numbers to generate when using the -g flag (default 20) -c <confidence>
+        Set the minimum confidence percentage to report -t <threads>
         Spawn this many threads (default is your number of CPUs)

 Examples: